awsdocs/aws-cloudformation-user-guide/doc_source/aws-resource-as-lifecyclehook.md

 *Update requires*: [Replacement](using-cfn-updating-stacks-update-behaviors.md#update-replacement)

 `LifecycleTransition`  <a name="cfn-as-lifecyclehook-lifecycletransition"></a>
 The state of the Amazon EC2 instance to which you want to attach the lifecycle hook\.
-For valid values, see the `LifecycleTransition` content for the [LifecycleHook](https://docs.aws.amazon.com/autoscaling/ec2/APIReference/API_LifecycleHook.html) data type in the *Amazon EC2 Auto Scaling API Reference*\.
+For valid values, see the `LifecycleTransition` details for the [PutLifecycleHook](https://docs.aws.amazon.com/autoscaling/ec2/APIReference/API_PutLifecycleHook.html) action in the *Amazon EC2 Auto Scaling API Reference*\.
 *Required*: Yes
 *Type*: String
 *Update requires*: [No interruption](using-cfn-updating-stacks-update-behaviors.md#update-no-interrupt)